 Exploitation of Insider Information (Article 154 FMIA)

-Article 154 FMIA sanctions the exploitation of insider information to gain a pecuniary advantage for oneself or for a third party by:
+Article 154 FMIA criminalises the exploitation of insider information to gain a pecuniary advantage for oneself or a third party by:

 The sentence depends on the way the insider obtained the information: